stevegreghatch/Space-Exploration/README.md

-# Space-Exploration Service
+# Space Exploration Service

-The Space-Exploration Service provides backend functionality for querying and processing data related to space exploration missions.
+The Space Exploration Service provides backend functionality for querying and processing data related to space exploration missions.
 It utilizes FastAPI to expose endpoints that interact with the persistence service for data retrieval and manipulation.

 ## Overview